Subsidies and benefits

 The Employment and Economic Development Office can grant various subsidies for promoting employment and starting a business.

-• Pay subsidy is a discretionary subsidy paid for employers and aimed at promoting the employment of unemployed jobseekers.
+• Wage subsidy is a discretionary subsidy paid for employers and aimed at promoting the employment of unemployed jobseekers.

 • Start-up grant is a subsidy paid to a person starting up a business in order to secure their income.

-• Unemployment security provides unemployed jobseekers with the financial means to seek work and to improve their chances of finding work.
-There are three types of unemployment benefits in Finland: earnings-related allowance, basic daily allowance and labour market subsidy.
+• Unemployment benefits provide unemployed jobseekers with the financial means to seek work and to improve their chances of finding work.
+There are three types of unemployment benefits in Finland: earnings-related allowance, basic unemployment allowance and labour market subsidy.

 Support from the European Globalisation Adjustment Fund (EGF) helps people that have lost their jobs as a result of the global economic and financial crisis to find work, receive training or to set up their own business.
 The support will be directed through the Ministry of Economic Affairs and Employment for the funding of employment and business services.